henichole/eCommerce-Project/starting_with_data.md

         WHERE
                 all_sessions.fullVisitorId = a.fullVisitorId;

---After adding the column "visitnumber" in, I realized there is another problem, since there are only 534 rows in the all_sessions table, and 34433 rows in the analytics, the PK and FK is different, so I cannot do that.
-The best result would be my rounded fullvisitorID in the analytics table.
-I manually looked for 1957460000000000000 and this fullbisitorID doesn't exist in the all_sessions table.
-There must be some data lost mistake during my cleaning process that I didn't know of.
+--After adding the "visitnumber" column, I've come to realize there's another issue.
+With only 534 rows in the "all_sessions" table and 34,433 rows in the "analytics" table, the primary key (PK) and foreign key (FK) don't match, making it impossible to join the tables this way.
+The most accurate approach would involve using the rounded "fullvisitorID" from the "analytics" table.
+Upon manual inspection, I found that 1957460000000000000 doesn't exist in the "all_sessions" table, suggesting there might have been some data loss or an oversight during my cleaning process that I wasn't aware of.

 Question 2: From the sales_report table, find the products skus that has high sold rate, low stock level and a long restockingleadtime.